Summer Crisis Program

 · They are enrolling in PIPP Plus for the first time.

 · They are an existing PIPP customer in default.

-Benefits have also been expanded this year.
-Customers of regulated utilities can receive up to $500 in assistance (up from $300).
+Benefits remain at levels expanded during the pandemic.
+Customers of regulated utilities can receive up to $500 in assistance.
 Customers of unregulated utilities can receive up to $800.
 Eligible clients can also receive up to $1,500 for central air conditioning repairs.

-This program typically includes vouchers for free window air conditioner units or box fans, subject to availability.
 Residents who have not received an air conditioner from LCCAA in the last three years can request a unit.
-The cost of the unit will be deducted from the amount of assistance they receive.
-The remainder can be applied to their energy bill if needed.
+Electric box fans will also be distributed.
 Residents who have received air conditioners in the past three years may be eligible for a fan.
 Distribution of air conditioners and fans will be subject to availability.